 For all those reasons, Stark and her husband have started to cut back on how much they let Amalia and 4-year-old Cecelia use their phones and tablets.

 "It became an issue.
-We're trying to make it go away," the Milwaukee mom says.
+We're trying to make it go away," she says.
 "It was easy for it to become a crutch."

 Since scaling back, Stark says, she has seen her daughters engage in more imaginative play.
 Still, there is a positive side to the technology, Stark says.
 She thinks Montessori reading and spelling apps have accelerated her older daughter's learning in those areas.
 "But," she adds, "it's such a delicate balance."